Skip to main content

 This effect can be applied only to image blocks.

-If different effects are to be applied in the template or if the effect is to apply only to (a) specific block(s), these must be assigned accordingly in the IDML.
+If different effects are to be used in the template or the effect should only apply to (a) specific block(s), these must be assigned accordingly in the IDML.

-For this purpose, each block that should receive an effect is given the attribute block-effects-active (including the identifier defined in the effect):
+To do this, each block that is to contain an effect is provided with the block-effects-active attribute (including the identifier defined in the effect):

 (Note: the block must not contain a linked image and the effects specified via the attribute cannot be removed by the user in the editor).